PEZ/paste-replaced/README.md

     {
         "command": "paste-replaced.paste",
         "key": "ctrl+alt+v q",
-        "args": {
-            "replacements": "Quote strings and newlines"
+        "args": "Quote strings and newlines",
-        },
     }
 ```

-Now the replacer can be used both from the menu and via the keyboard shortcut.
+Now the same replacer can be used both from the menu and via the keyboard shortcut.

 ## A Canned Text Example